vmware/vic/docs/vic_installation/vsphere_integrated_containers_installer_options.md

     </tr>
     <tr>
       <td><code>uninstall</code></td>
       <td>Uninstalls vSphere Integrated Containers.
 Removes the vSphere Integrated Containers vApp and virtual machines from the vCenter Server inventory.
 Deletes all of the vAPP and VM files from storage.
+Does not delete any private port groups or networks that the installer created during installation.
           <ul>
             <li>Requires the&nbsp;<code>-target</code>&nbsp;option.</li>
             <li>If you installed vSphere Integrated Containers on a vCenter Server instance, you must specify the&nbsp;<code>-user</code>&nbsp;option.</li>